-Tribunal finds ex-British cycling doc covered up substance
+Ruling: British cycling doc obtained drug for rider doping

 “Bearing in mind the breadth of Dr. Freeman’s dishonesty … the tribunal found his conduct incapable of innocent explanation,” the ruling added.

-Freeman was suspended by British Cycling in 2017 and resigned after saying he was too ill to face disciplinary action for poor medical record-keeping.
+Freeman was suspended by British Cycling in 2017 and resigned after eight years with the organization, saying he was too ill to face disciplinary action for poor medical record-keeping.

+By that time he had been part of great cycling successes at the Olympics where Britain won 12 medals in both the 2012 and 2016 Games, including eight golds in London and six in Rio de Janeiro.

+He also held a simultaneous role until 2015 at Team Sky, which produced Britain’s first Tour de France champion in 2012 when Bradley Wiggins triumphed.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports